-- 1. Pencils, erasers, and paper.
+1. Pencils, erasers, and paper.

-- 2. Non-graphing calculator.
+2. Non-graphing calculator.

-- 3. MyLab Math Code: College Algebra with Intermediate Algebra: A Blended Course.
-ISBN-13: 9780134555263
+3. MyLab Math Code: College Algebra with Intermediate Algebra: A Blended Course, Beecher, Penna Johnson and Bittinger.
+ISBN-13: 9780134555263 a.
+Textbook is NOT required b.

-- b.
 Code purchased from Bookstore OR online.
-A Course ID will not be given to you! - 4.
-College Algebra by OpenStax https://openstax.org/details/books/college-algebra
+A Course ID will not be given to you!

+4. College Algebra and Trigonometry -by OpenStax https://openstax.org/details/books/algebra-and-trigonometry-2e/ irading